ph142-ucb/fa23/README.md

-# su22
+# fa22
-This is the course website for PH 142 Summer 2022.
+This is the course website for PH 142 Fall 2022.